wp-plugins/google-calendar-events/readme.txt

 == Upgrade Notice ==

-= 0.2 =
+= 0.3 =
-Customization options for display of information added.
+Now supports display of multiple feeds in one grid / list

 == Frequently Asked Questions ==